Dilna431/PythonHeroViredAssignment/README.md

 2.passwordcheck.py: Validates the strength of a password based on predefined criteria.

-3.monitor_cpy.py: Monitors changes in a directory and copies updated or new files to a specified destination directory.
+3.monitor_cpy.py: Monitors real-time CPU usage and provides alerts if usage exceeds a predefined threshold

 ## Scripts